edenchiang/play-with-oocsi/remote-servo/README.md

 - [Processing 4.4.8](https://processing.org/) or later version
 - [OOCSI library](https://github.com/iddi/oocsi-processing)

-### Configuration
+### Required configurations

-- URL of OOCSI server
+- domain name of OOCSI server
-- Channel of OOCSI for communication
+- Channels of OOCSI for communication
 - Unique OOCSI agent name
-- **COM port name for serial communication**, this can be checked in Processing app
+- Correct **COM port name for serial communication**, this can be checked in Processing app

 ## How to use